cremadesign/cdn/README.md

 ## Linked Org Charts
 To avoid file duplication and optimize caching, we're using linked svg/svgz files.
 Unfortunately, this is a manual process, since Illustrator does not support it.
 However, our org chart scripts should make this process easier.

-Run the following commands to install these scripts:
+Clone this repo and run the following commands to install these scripts:
 ```
 npm install -g svgo@2.3.0
 yarn install